timdp/transmission-proxy/README.md

 The app comes ready for deployment on [Heroku](http://heroku.com/), but being a standard [node.js](http://nodejs.org/) app, it can be run pretty much anywhere.

-See `config.json.example` for configuration information.

-To use PostgreSQL support, provision a Heroku database with this schema:
+It requires a [PostgreSQL](http://www.postgresql.org/) database with the following schema:

 ```sql
 CREATE TABLE "queue" (